a-p-z/gitstats/README.md

 - Edited lines of code by author
 - Most impactful commits
 - Other statistics (global and of the month)

+## Resources
+The `resources` directory contains two template you can use to define your own mail mapping and regexes:
+- in `mailmap.yaml` you can link multiple emails to the same author
+- `regexes.yaml` contains the regexes used to check the subject of the commit is compliant and to extract the reviewers

 ## Requirements
 - Git